Spread the love

 To support the new junction, we are proposing a number of improvements along this stretch of the A22:

-- We are proposing to improve the footway between Lagham Park Farm and the railway bridge.
-We could widen the existing footway and / or provide a new footway within the site behind the hedge line, which would separate the footway from traffic.
+• We are proposing to improve the footway between Lagham Park Farm and the railway bridge.
+The existing footway would be widened to 2 metres.

-- The footway becomes very narrow as it passes under the railway bridge.
-We are therefore proposing to widen the footway under the bridge by reducing the width of the road to a single lane under the bridge, regulated by traffic lights.
+• The footway becomes very narrow – just 1 metre wide – as it passes under the railway bridge.
+We are therefore proposing to widen the footway from 1 metre to 1.8 metres, whilst retaining both the northbound and southbound lanes under the bridge.

 The proposed access junction and highway improvements on the A22

-A secondary access point for pedestrians and cyclists will also be provided in the north-western part of the site, enabling east-west movements by foot and by bike through the site connecting the station and the village to the residential areas along Terra Cotta Road and Lambs Business Park to the west of the site.
+A secondary access point for pedestrians and cyclists will also be provided in the north-western part of the site to / from Tilburstow Hill Road, enabling east-west movements by foot and by bike through the site connecting the station and the village to the residential areas along Terra Cotta Road and Lambs Business Park to the west of the site.
 Access for emergency vehicles will be provided at this access through the use of removable bollards.

 The proposed western pedestrian, cycle & emergency vehicle access